Skip to main content

 • humor

-The humor in the game is characterized by a dark, cynical tone, often culminating in the blunt message that "life sucks."
-Despite this, players find the humor effective and appreciate its subtlety, noting that it adds depth to the immersive experience.
-Additionally, references to works like Ambrose Bierce's "Devil's Dictionary" highlight the game's unique approach to humor.
+The humor in the game is noted for its dark undertones, encapsulating a sense of existentialism with the phrase "life sucks."
+Despite this, players find the humor immersive and appreciate its subtlety, with references to works like Ambrose Bierce's "Devil's Dictionary" enhancing the comedic experience.

 • “All that buildup to say 'life sucks.' :lunar2019laughingpig: Even with that anomaly, I still found the game immersive and appreciated how it said a lot with a little.”

-• “Anyone who has never heard of Ambrose Bierce should find online his 'Devil's Dictionary.'
+• “Side note: anyone who has never heard of Ambrose Bierce should find online his 'Devil's Dictionary.'
 It is a hilarious and unique collection of his own interpretation of words in dictionary format.”

 • atmosphere